pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ### Breakpoints

-#### Breakpoint the Server
+#### Breakpoint the Drawing Window

-To halt the Server and open it up inside the Pdb Python Debugger, try
+To halt the Drawing and open it up inside the Pdb Python Debugger, try

     🐢? breakpoint